A Digital Economy for an Increasingly Connected World

 You can access content services like Netflix, XM Radio, or YouTubeTV.

-Those are merely functions and tools at the basic level of interconnectivity.
-Consumer activities that are made seamless by the channels provided by an organization seeking engagement.
+Those are merely functions and tools at the basic level of inter connectivity.
+Consumer activities are made seamless by the channels provided by an organization seeking engagement.

 Take that up a notch, and the full breadth of the digital economy comes into more into view.